horga83/shellChatGPT/README.md

-- In chat mode, chat commands run with *operator* `!` or `/`, such as `!new` to start new session, `!temp 0.9` to set temperature, `!max 2048` to set max tokens,
+- In chat mode, chat commands run with *operator* `!` or `/`, such as `!new` to start new session, `!temp 0.9` to set temperature, `!max 2048` to set max tokens, `!log ~/chat.log` to set a readable chat log, and so on.
-`!log ~/chat.log` to set a readable chat log, and so on
+- In chat mode, edit history entries with command `!hist`, delete or comment them out with `#` to update context on the run.
-- In chat mode, edit history entries with command `!hist`, delete or comment them out with `#` to update context on the run
+- In chat mode, end a line with a backslash to type in a new line.
-- Add operator slash `/` to the end of prompt (as last character) to trigger completions *preview mode*
+- Add operator forward slash `/` to the end of prompt (as last character) to trigger completions *preview mode*.
 - One can regenerate a response typing in a new prompt a single slash `/`.
-- Hopefully, default colours are colour-blind friendly
+- Hopefully, default colours are colour-blind friendly.

 ## Limitations